Bodaclick/EnquiryBundle/Resources/doc/index.md

 The bundles allow to create enquiries related to an entity/document and handle the responses to that enquiry.

-The related entity/document must implement the interface `Bodaclick\BDKEnquiryBundle\Model\AboutInterface`.
+The related entity/document must implement the interface `BDK\EnquiryBundle\Model\AboutInterface`.

 The enquiry also can have a name associated to it, but this name must be unique.
 So you'll have the posibility to access the enquiry by its id, its *about* entity/document associated, or by its name,